cloudmaven/documentation/pages/aws/aws_hipaa.md

   - How does 'sudo yum update -y' happen?
   - Manually take a stale AMI and update it and re-save it (and update the hot machine)
     - "You still have to manage the OS" is part of Shared Responsibility

-Left off here

-- Tags: If this is not covered already: How do we shut down instances over the weekend if we are not IAM Users?
+- Cost: Shut down instances over the weekend when not IAM Users...
-- Vestigial details from earlier notes to incorporate
-  - Logging: CloudWatch and CloudXXXXX are AWS logging services; and this is frequently parsed using Splunk
+- Logging: CloudWatch and CloudTrail are AWS logging services; frequently parsed using Splunk
   - Intrusion detection!
-Jon Skelton (Berkeley AWS Working Group) reviewed use of Siricata (mentions 'Snort' also)
+    - Jon Skelton (Berkeley AWS Working Group) reviewed use of Siricata (mentions 'Snort' also)
-  - Include an encryption path for importing clinical data
-  - Include a full story on access key management
-  - The IOT import will -- I think -- be a poll action: The secure VM is polling for new data
-  - This system should include a very explicit writeup of how the human in the loop can break the system
-  - Acceptable for data on an encrypted drive to moves through an encrypted link to another encrypted drive?
-    - To clarify: Must the data be further encrypted at rest first?
 - Filenames may not include PHI.
-Hence there is an obligation on the MRs to follow this and/or build it into file generation.
-  - CISO approval hinges on IT, Admin and Research approvals.
+- 'IT, Admin and Research approvals.'
-  - Lambda
-- Make sure we return to 'Default subnet' referred to in the text
-- In a route table does 0.0.0.0/0 refer to the public internet?
-Where does this come up???
+- Figure out 'Default subnet' for new resources: Not accidentally public when auto-generated
-  - It would be excellent to explain how the smaller CIDR block does not conflict
+- Explain how small CIDR block ranges do not conflict with the internet
-  - with the "wide open internet" sense of the second CIDR block
-- Bastion server inbound ip range should match UW / UW Med / etcetera
+- Bastion server inbound ip range should be modified to match UW / UW Med / etcetera
+  - Unless you want people able to wfh
   - Also differentiate the UW VPN CIDR block
-- Could not give my dog **NG** a PIT name!!!
-- Bastion and **Sprivate** worker: Need more details on the configuration steps!
+- Bastion and **Sprivate** **W**: More details on the configuration steps!
   - Enable cloudwatch checkbox?
 Yes
 - Missing instructions on setting up S3 buckets: For FlowLog and for DataIn
-- Let's be clear that subnet CIDR blocks are *always* for the private subnet component.
-Making the subnet a *public* subnet means that there is a second set of (public: on the internet) ip addresses that map to those private subnet resources.
-I still have a hard time with how this doesn't use up the internet.
+- Be clear that subnet CIDR blocks are *always* for the private subnet component.
-  2^32 is a mere 4 billion.
-- Hit these terms in a glossary
+  = Subnet *public* means a second set of (public: on the internet) ip addresses
+  - These map to the private subnet addresses.
+- Glossary
   - Ansible
   - Regions and Availability Zones on AWS
   - Bastion Server